Terraminator/Easy_Sock/README.md

   </pre>
 Easy Tcp_Ip client class just include it its easy to use see example.cpp

+### Usage
+Just include the class in your programm and you can start using it

 ### Ascii Art
 The Ascii Art is made with: https://patorjk.com/software/taag/